Disclosure: I received complimentary accommodations in order to facilitate this review. All opinions expressed here are 100% my own.

 Shop until you drop

 This picture was taken inside of the Landing Company, where I purchased a snazzy new pair of sterling silver earrings.
 Saunter down Central Avenue to discover an assortment of unique shops, art galleries, and cafes.
 For waterfront views to help accentuate your shopping experience, Beach Drive offers a collection of fabulous stores.
 If you’re looking for a sassy date night outfit, Bella Moda is your spot.
-Cerulean Blu carries all of the hottest summer styles, so if you’re in the market for a new bikini, they’ve got you covered (literally – ha, my puns are out of control).
-My boyfriend’s favorite part of the trip (this is definitely sarcasm) was finally capped after I had hit up every shop in the 10-mile radius.
+Cerulean Blu carries all of the hottest summer styles, so if you’re in the market for a new bikini, they’ve got you covered (literally, lol my puns are out of control).
+My boyfriend’s favorite part of the trip (hint: sarcasm) was finally complete after I had hit up every single shop in a 10-mile radius.

 Watch the sunset from The Canopy